jayleighton/siya-kolisi-pp1/README.md

 The website uses a color palette which fits the Sprinbok colours of Green & Gold.
 The colour palette was obtained from [Color Hunt](https://colorhunt.co)

+### Imagery

+The imagery on the site is intended to show the Springbok rugby captain during the various stages of his career from his early school clubs through to his international career.

+All of the sources of the images have been credited in the credit section of this document.

 ### Wireframes

 Wireframes were created for Mobile and Desktop displays.